Xophmeister/words-of-the-day/README.md

 [terraform](https://www.dictionary.com/wordoftheday/2019/01/11/) Mars
 and leave them to it?"

-"Did anyone see Misfit Island, last night?" asked Danny, with a [pawky](https://www.dictionary.com/wordoftheday/2019/01/09/) grin.
+"Did anyone see Misfit Island, last night?", asked Danny, with a [pawky](https://www.dictionary.com/wordoftheday/2019/01/09/) grin.

 Nobody liked Danny, but he wasn't wrong.
 In this latest episode, having